Rúben Neves: Wolverhampton Wanderers

 On 25 September 2019, Neves was made Wolves' club captain for the first time, when he led the team in the absence of regular captain Conor Coady as Wolves secured progression to the 2019–20 EFL Cup fourth round with a penalty shoot-out victory over Reading at Molineux in the third round.
 He made his 100th appearance in the Premier League in a goalless draw at Aston Villa on 6 March 2021.
 That May, it was revealed that his contract was in fact running until 2024.

 Neves made his 200th competitive appearance for Wolves in all competitions in 2–0 win away to Tottenham Hotspur in the Premier League on 13 February 2022.
 On 13 March, his 25th birthday, he assisted the only goal by Coady in a victory at Everton that constituted Wolves's 1,000th win in top-flight football (over 67 seasons dating back to 1888) and also sealed the club's first league double over that opponent since 1972–73.
 Days later, his knee injury from the first half of a home game against Leeds United ruled him out for a month.
 He returned on 30 April against Brighton & Hove Albion, but was substituted at half-time.

 In the first game of the 2022–23 season against Leeds United on 6 August 2022, Neves took the captain's armband as Conor Coady was kept on the substitutes' bench.
 He was made Wolves’ captain on a full-time basis after the defender departed on loan to Everton.
 Neves scored his first goal of the season, and his twenty-fifth in a Wolves shirt, in a 1–1 Premier League draw with Newcastle United at Molineux on 28 August.

 In May 2023, with uncertainty over his future and one year remaining on his contract, Neves publicly said that he wanted to play in the Champions League.
 He was linked with Barcelona.

 Al Hilal

 On 23 June 2023, Wolves confirmed Neves' departure from the club.
 Saudi Arabia's Al Hilal confirmed the transfer which set a new record sale for Wolverhampton Wanderers reported to be £47 million.
+In his debut season, he helped his club secure the Saudi Pro League title, the King's Cup, and the Saudi Super Cup.
+On 4 February 2026, he extended his contract until 2029.